soraghallaigh/FH-Training-App-Sencha/README.md

 ![](https://github.com/feedhenry/FH-Training-App-Sencha/raw/v9/docs/tabPanelIcons.png)

-'git checkout v9' to get the completed code for this section.
+'git checkout v9' or click <a href="https://github.com/feedhenry/FH-Training-App-Sencha/zipball/v9">here</a> to get the completed code for this section.